asbjornu/bitbear.org/music/legacy/_posts/1995-07-01-first-techno-attempt.md

 <!--more-->

-I believe I started and almost completed this late in 1995 and finally finished it some time in 1996, where all I did was add the choir intro.
+I believe I started and mostly completed this late in 1995 and finally finished it some time in 1996, where all I did was add the choir intro.
 That explains signing the song as PoC in the song's instrument list, because while I created this song originally, I still went by the handle "PCi".

-To best fit with the chronology and development of my music abilities, I therefore date "First Techno Attempt" to {% date %}.
+To best fit with the chronology and development of my music abilities, I therefore date "First Techno Attempt" to {% date %} although that isn't exactly correct.

 Regarding the song's title, please don't mind that the song isn't in the "techno" genre by any stretch of the imagination.
 To me and most of my friends